cherrynoize/set-light/README.md

       set-light only supports a single option before VALUE.
 Do not separate command line arguments into multiple options.

-      Returns current brightness if called with no arguments.
+      Returns current brightness if called with no value argument.

     Options:
       -m               set minimum value